Individual and Relationship Counselor

 Cancellations: Occasionally life intervenes and prevents us from following through with our commitments.
 I trust our mutual respect of one another’s time.
 As such, it is our policy to collect my full session fee for no-shows and sessions cancelled with less than 24 hours notice.

 If you are an OHP client, our contract prohibits us from charging for missed appointments, but we are unable to hold appointment space after two missed/late cancelled appointments.

 Bio: My journey to becoming a therapist started with an undergraduate focus on psychology.
 After graduating in 2013, it was important for me to work with traditionally underserved populations.
 Over the next several years, I learned about houseless communities, addiction, the foster care system, complex trauma in children, and crisis management.
 The advocacy skills I learned working in community settings served me well when I took an administrative position for a therapeutic group practice.
 In that role, I worked with the clinical team to ensure we were providing gender affirming services.

 My experiences post-undergrad fueled my desire to help others as a therapist, which led me to Lewis & Clark College’s Professional Mental Health Counseling program.
 Their focus on social justice and supporting the most marginalized communities aligns with my personal and professional values.
-This also led me to pursue an internship at Owl’s Nest North where I can continue to incorporate cultural humility into my therapeutic practice.
+I completed my master’s in professional mental health counseling in 201.

 Contact: firstname.lastname@example.org * 503.281.1166

 Please be advised that email is not a secure form of communication, and while it is unlikely that your email communications would be of interest to nefarious pursuits, it is your risk to take.
 Owls’ Nest and I accept no responsibility for misuse or abuse of your communications.
 In an effort to minimize exposure/risk, we ask that you do not include any sensitive or process-oriented information in email, and utilize it solely for the purpose of logistical issues.